Alive (2020 film): Plot

 Joon-woo raids his neighbour's unit for food, clothing, and walkie-talkies, narrowly avoiding his zombified neighbour.
 He sends a walkie-talkie to Yoo-bin, and the two talk and bond.
 Suddenly, the infected hordes become agitated and a nervous Yoo-bin accidentally knocks over a shelf.
 The noise causes zombies to converge at her door.
 Joon-woo distracts them by calling the unit adjacent to hers.

 Yoo-bin says the 8th floor of Joon-woo's apartment looks empty.
 The pair gear up, rappel from their balconies, and fight their way to the 8th floor, but the doors are locked and the zombies have followed them.
 Suddenly, a stranger emerges from the last suite on the floor and saves them.
 He gives them food and water, but it is drugged, and Joon-woo falls asleep.
 The stranger binds the pair's wrists and locks Yoo-bin in a bedroom with his restrained, infected wife.
 Joon-woo wakes up and threatens the stranger, but he releases his wife's restraints from outside the bedroom.
-Once Yoo-bin goes silent, the stranger opens the bedroom door, only to find Yoo-bin managed to wrap the infected wife's head in fabric.
+Once Yoo-bin goes silent, the stranger opens the bedroom door, only to find Yoo-bin having wrapped the infected wife's head in fabric.
 The infected wife attacks her husband, and Yoo-bin shoots them both.

 The gunshots attract more zombies.
 Yoo-bin asks Joon-woo to kill her before they get in.
 As he hesitates, they hear helicopters outside.
 The pair rush to the rooftop, chased by the infected.
 Just before they are overwhelmed, an army helicopter holds off the zombies and carries the pair to safety.
 A voiceover by an anchor explains wireless networks are being restored and the military is rescuing survivors who made social media posts.
 The film ends with Joon-woo's social media post's hashtag "#StayAlive" changing its wording to "#Alive".